maxwjoe/Eagle/README.md

   e->RunAll(); // Will run all tests across all collections

-  e->RunCollection(MATH_COL) // Runs all functions within the Mathematics collection e->RunCollection(STRING_COL) // Runs all functions within the String Operations collection
+  e->RunCollection(MATH_COL) // Runs all tests within the Mathematics collection e->RunCollection(STRING_COL) // Runs all tests within the String Operations collection

   e->RunTest(MATH_COL, "Simple Addition") // Runs only the Simple Addition Test Case